The Way It Was

 - workers who make a mistake are forced to write a “letter of repentance” begging forgiveness-which they must read aloud in front of all their coworkers.

 The Wagner Meters Way

 Wagner Meters to design the first solid state, non-contact, in-line lumber moisture detector.
 Soon, clients approached Wagner Meters for hand-held moisture content test meters for spot-checking.
-Wagner Meters has spent the ensuing decades building a family of moisture content test products for wood and concrete, from its original home base of Rogue River, Oregon.
+Wagner Meters has spent the ensuing decades building a family of moisture content test products for wood and relative humidity test products for concrete, from its original home base of Rogue River, Oregon.